loukbabi/LEARNER/README.md

 You can also become a member of our community at https://www.linkedin.com/company/learner-project

 # Using the Middleware Package
-For instructions on how to use the developed middleware package visit click [here](Build&Run.md).
+For instructions on how to use the developed middleware package click [here](Build&Run.md).

 # Acknowledgment